 A: Abandon it.

-Alegal systems are those that "can't care" about the human context of the information they process.
-They cannot be regulated after-the-fact.
+Alegal systems are those which cannot be regulated after-the-fact.
 You can sue neither a storm nor a blockchain.
-They lack human agents to haul before a jury.
-Think back to what is valuable - the legal fiction of the firm (i.e. that it has a kind of personhood) allowed for orders of magnitude improvement in our organizational efficiency as a species.
+Think back to what is valuable in this shared dream - the legal fiction of the firm (i.e. that it has a kind of personhood) allowed for orders of magnitude improvement in our organizational efficiency as a species.
 Alegal fictions are the next evolution.
 For the first time in history, we need not revolt against a system of violent legal enforcement.
 We can abandon it for openly verifiable mathematics, which we subscribe to by acts of our own volition.

 💡 This is because, in the world wide web, running code is more powerful than holding elections.